Staff of the Office of Accessibility

 Student Employees

-Ethan is Business Data Analytics student at the University of Akron.
+Ethan is a Business Data Analytics student at The University of Akron.
 He is also looking to add a double major in Sport Business.
 He likes to participate in hobbies such as running, fishing, and hanging out with friends.
 Ethan enjoys being a helping hand to those who may need it and hopes to better assist student success at The University of Akron.